 220 Pawtucket St., Suite 420

-The deadline to settle residency questions during the admissions process is the “add/drop without a record” date for each semester (academic calendars).
-However, the applicant is responsible for the payment of tuition, fees, and other financial obligations to the institution within the prescribed deadlines while the review of a residency request or appeal is underway.
+The deadline to submit reclassification applications and supporting documentation is the first day of classes for each semester (academic calendars).
+Applications received after the first day of classes will be processed, but will not take effect until the following semester.
+Exceptions due to extraordinary circumstances will be reviewed on a case-by-case basis by the Residence Officer.
+NOTE: the applicant is responsible for the payment of tuition, fees, and other financial obligations to the institution within the prescribed deadlines while the review of a residency request is underway.

 Student Record updates (i.e., change of permanent address, change of academic majors, etc.) may be submitted to UMass Lowell after the "add/drop period without a record," and a residency classification change to Proximity or New England Regional Program will take effect on the following semester.